The 6 best AI tools for customer support in 2026: Pros and cons

 1. eesel AI

-eesel AI stands out because it feels like it was built to solve the biggest headaches I’ve had with other AI tools.
-It’s designed to be incredibly simple to set up while giving you complete control, all without making you ditch the helpdesk you already know.
+eesel AI stands out because it is designed to be a complementary tool that solves common headaches for support teams.
+It’s built to be incredibly simple to set up while giving you complete control, working alongside the helpdesk you already know and trust.

 Why we chose it: It hits that sweet spot between ease and power.
 You can sign up and be live in minutes by connecting to your helpdesk with a single click.
-But its simplicity doesn't mean it's weak.
 The simulation mode is a huge plus; you can test your AI on thousands of your past tickets to see exactly how it will perform and what your savings will be before you turn it on.
-It also connects to all your scattered knowledge sources, not just a single help center, to give much better answers.
+It also connects to scattered knowledge sources to help provide detailed answers.

 A screenshot of a simulation mode for an AI lead generation agent, showing predicted performance and cost savings based on historical data.
 These AI tools for customer support are very helpful.